New York City Travel Guide

 Address: New York City

-Admission: Free 24 Hrs
+Admission: Free Daily 24 hours

-The sheer scope of New York City is hard to understand until your traversed the Brooklyn Bridge, inaugurated in 1883, which crosses 5,989 feet (1,825 m) of the East River and connects two of New York's biggest metropoles, Manhattan and Brooklyn.
-At the time the construction of the bridge was a feat of engineering ingenuity, the longest suspension bridge at the time.
+The sheer scope of New York City is hard to understand until you have traversed the Brooklyn Bridge, inaugurated in 1883, which crosses 5,989 feet (1,825 m) of the East River and connects two of New York's biggest metropoles, Manhattan and Brooklyn.
+The construction of the bridge was an impressive feat of engineering ingenuity and upon completion it was the longest suspension bridge in the world.
 Today it is a treasured landmark of the city, colourfully illuminated at night to highlight the architectural towers and hangings.
 There is a pedestrian walkway from which visitors can savour vistas of both Manhattan and Brooklyn.
+Photographers looking for quintessential New York cityscapes should be sure to walk the bridge.<br /><br />

-St Patrick's Cathedral
+St Patricks Cathedral

 Address: Fifth Avenue, between 50th and 51st Streets New York City

 St Patrick's Cathedral is a magnificent example of the geometric style of Gothic architecture that was popular in Europe in the 13th century.
 It is the seat of the Roman Catholic archbishop of New York and the largest Catholic cathedral in the United States.
 With its spires soaring 330 feet (100m) into the air, and the ornately detailed entrance, this is undoubtedly one of the city's most spectacular buildings.
 St Patrick's was built between 1850 and 1878; its giant organ has over 7,300 pipes.
-To most New Yorkers and harried tourists, St Patrick's is most valued for its peace and tranquility - rare qualities indeed in this most frenetic of cities.
+To most New Yorkers and harried tourists, St Patrick's is most valued for its peace and tranquillity - rare qualities indeed in this most frenetic of cities.
+The cathedral is very much an active place of worship and although tourists are welcome they should show respect, especially during church services.
+For a list of service times consult the official website listed below.
+Guided tours are available.<br /><br />

 Grand Central Station